Ted Trueblood: Career

 Trueblood also worked as a conservation leader.
 In 1936, he helped to organize the Idaho Wildlife Federation, the state's major conservation group in the mid-twentieth century.
 Trueblood often helped the Federation fight many of its conservation battles.
 One of their most significant victories, in the 1950s, was the successful campaign to protect Idaho's salmon and steelhead trout by stopping the construction of Nez Perce Dam on the Snake River, which would have blocked the migration of fish up the undammed Salmon River.
 Trueblood advocated for the creation of the River of No Return Wilderness in central Idaho, and worked to oppose the anti-environmental "Sagebrush Rebellion" in 1980.
 His conservation work was honored with several awards, including a 1975 Conservation Service Award from the U.S. Department of the Interior and the 1975 Outdoorsman of the Year award from the Outdoor Writers of America.

-Trueblood died at the age of 69 on September 12, 1982 from a gunshot wound to the head after experiencing a painful and terminal form of bone cancer.
+Trueblood died at the age of 69 on September 12, 1982, from a self-inflicted gunshot wound to the head after experiencing a painful and terminal form of bone cancer.

 His life of conservation leadership is commemorated by the Idaho Department of Fish and Game's Ted Trueblood Wildlife Area, near Grandview.
 In 1991, the newly organized Boise chapter of Trout Unlimited named itself the "Ted Trueblood Chapter."

 His papers are housed in the Albertsons Library at Boise State University.